-In a time when Twin Cities music festivals seem to be shipwrecked, The Minnesota Yacht Club Festival emerged as an unexpected beacon of hope on the shores of the Mississippi.
-Set against the backdrop of St. Paul’s Harriet Island – a venue with a rock pedigree that includes R.E.M., Whitney Houston, and Bob Dylan – this inaugural event proved that sometimes, you really can teach an old dog new tricks.
+In a time when Twin Cities music festivals seem to be shipwrecked, The Minnesota Yacht Club Festival emerged as an unexpected beacon of hope for music lovers in the Twin Cities, and even around the country.
+Set against the backdrop of St. Paul’s Harriet Island – a venue with a rock pedigree that includes R.E.M., Whitney Houston, and Bob Dylan – the inaugural music festival pulled off a feat that has taken so many other festivals years: A seamless, exciting, and genuinely fun two-day event on the shores of the Mississippi.

 Alanis Morissette, Gwen Stefani, and Morgan Wade.
 Photos By Darrell Lloyd and Roger Ho

-Day one headlined with a quadruple threat of female powerhouses.
+Day One leaned heavy on female energy, and it was all the better for it.
 Morgan Wade took the stage sporting a vintage Joan Jett tee – a sartorial appetizer for what was to come.
 But make no mistake, Wade’s no mere opening act.
-Her raspy vocals and confessional lyrics cut through the festival haze, serving up a potent cocktail of twang and grit that left the crowd buzzed long after her last note faded.
-By the time “Wilder Days” rolled around, it was clear: Wade isn’t just nodding to rock legends, she’s well on her way to becoming one.
+Her raspy vocals and confessional lyrics cut through the hot festival haze, serving up a potent cocktail of twang and grit that left the crowd buzzed long after her last note faded.
+By the time “Wilder Days” rolled around, it was clear that Wade isn’t just nodding to rock legends, she’s well on her way to becoming one.

 Joan Jett, forever the bad reputation queen, reminded us why leather never went out of style.
+“Bad Reputation” might be her calling card, but her version of The Replacements’ “Androgynous” caught the St. Paul crowd off-guard in the best way.
 Gwen Stefani, pulling double duty after The Black Crowes’ last-minute cancellation, proved she’s still just a girl who can command a crowd (especially with a guest appearance by husband Blake Shelton).
 And as for Alanis Morissette, Let’s just say it was ironic how fresh “You Oughta Know” still sounds after all these years.

 Photos by Darrell Lloyd